sourcegraph/handbook/content/product-engineering/engineering/incidents/index.md

 - sourcegraph.com is down or a critical feature is broken (e.g. sign-in, search, code intel).
 - If sourcegraph.com is down for more than 5 minutes, a critical feature is down for more than 5 minutes, or we're aware of a service degradation issue that >5 users have reported.
 If you're unsure if the incident's impact qualifies, ask @cs in Slack for advice.
-- We have a severity 1 issue (per [our standard SLA definition](../../../support/index.md#slas)) that impacts all/many self-hosted instances
-- We have a severity 1 issue (per [our standard SLA definition](../../../support/index.md#slas)) that impacts all/many managed instances
-- We have a severity 1 issue (per [our standard SLA definition](../../../support/index.md#slas)) that impacts all/many Cloud/SaaS users instance is down or a critical feature is broken.
+- We have an issue (per [our standard SLA definition](../../../support/index.md#slas)) that impacts all/many self-hosted instances, all/many managed instances, or all/many Cloud/SaaS users
 - There is a security issue with Sourcegraph (and if so, pleaes also follow [our security disclosure process](../cloud/security/reporting-vulnerabilities.md#how-we-disclose-security-vulnerabilities).
 - A Sourcegraph team member feels like an incident might be present, but isn't certain or isn't able to confirm on their own.
 - We need to do critical proactive 1-to-many communication to all self-hosted customers (for example, making them aware of something they need to do in a certain upgrade like [the prep needed before upgrading to 3.31](https://docs.sourcegraph.com/admin/migration/3_31)) -- over time, as we do more of this, we will likely create a separate process for this

 Additionally, on big announcement days (funding, product launch, campaign launch, etc.), all incidents warrant more immediate attention from marketing so we can hold off on planned activities/be prepared to respond to issues.
 On these days, the person in marketing leading the announcement is responsible for looping #customer-support and engineering/product in ahead of time to ensure they are aware of planned activities.
 The person leading the announcement will work with #customer-support on the ad-hoc plan for incidents (which may involve on-call rotation).

+All incidents are announced in the #incidents channel automatically through incident.<unlink></unlink>io, and past incidents are available in the [incidents.io dashboard](https://app.incident.io/incidents) and our [past incident postmortems](#past-incident-post-mortems).

 ## Process